junxit/us-congress-bills-110/bill.md

   - **(1)** any act taken by a law enforcement agent in the performance of official duties; or
   - **(2)** the transmission or execution of an information collection program in compliance with a law enforcement, investigatory, national security, or regulatory agency or department of the United States or any State in response to a request or demand made under authority granted to that agency or department, including a warrant issued under the Federal Rules of Criminal Procedure, an equivalent State warrant, a court order, or other lawful process.
 - **(b)** *Exception Relating to Security* Nothing in this Act shall apply to—
-  - **(1)** any monitoring of, or interaction with, a subscriber’s Internet or other network connection or service, or a protected computer, by a telecommunications carrier, cable operator, computer hardware or software provider, or provider of information service or interactive computer service, to the extent that such monitoring or interaction is for network or computer security purposes, diagnostics, technical support, or repair, or for the detection or prevention of fraudulent activities; or
+  - **(1)** any monitoring of, or interaction with, a protected computer—
+    - **(A)** in connection with the provision of a network access service or other service or product with respect to which the user of the protected computer is an actual or prospective customer, subscriber, registered user, or account holder;
+    - **(B)** by the provider of that service or product or with such provider’s authorization; and
+    - **(C)** that involves or enables the collection of information about the user’s activities only with respect to the user’s relationship with or use of such service or product,
   - **(2)** a discrete interaction with a protected computer by a provider of computer software solely to determine whether the user of the computer is authorized to use such software, that occurs upon—
     - **(A)** initialization of the software; or
     - **(B)** an affirmative request by the owner or authorized user for an update of, addition to, or technical service for, the software.
-- **(c)** *Good Samaritan Protection* No provider of computer software or of interactive computer service may be held liable under this Act on account of any action voluntarily taken, or service provided, in good faith to remove or disable a program used to violate section 2 or 3 that is installed on a computer of a customer of such provider, if such provider notifies the customer and obtains the consent of the customer before undertaking such action or providing such service.
+- **(c)** *Good Samaritan Protection*
+  - **(1)** *In general* No provider of computer software or of interactive computer service may be held liable under this Act on account of any action voluntarily taken, or service provided, in good faith to remove or disable a program used to violate section 2 or 3 that is installed on a computer of a customer of such provider, if such provider notifies the customer and obtains the consent of the customer before undertaking such action or providing such service.
+  - **(2)** *Construction* Nothing in this subsection shall be construed to limit the liability of a provider of computer software or of an interactive computer service for any anti-competitive act otherwise prohibited by law.
 - **(d)** *Limitation on Liability* A manufacturer or retailer of computer equipment shall not be liable under this Act to the extent that the manufacturer or retailer is providing third party branded computer software that is installed on the equipment the manufacturer or retailer is manufacturing or selling.
+- **(e)** *Services Provided by Cable Operators and Satellite Carriers* It shall not be a violation of section 3 for a satellite carrier (as such term is defined in section 338(k) of the Communications Act of 1934 (47 U.S.C.
+338(k)) or cable operator (as such term is defined in section 631(a)(2) of such Act (47 U.S.C.
+551(a)(2))) to—
+  - **(1)** utilize a navigation device (as such term is defined in the rules of the Federal Communications Commission);
+  - **(2)** interact with such a navigation device; or
+  - **(3)** transmit software to or execute software installed on such a navigation device to provide service or collect or disclose subscriber information,

 ## § 6.
 Effect on other laws